bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 > **Read Aloud:**
 > The boglands whisper ahead as the last firm road gives way to moss and mist.
-> Wooden markers jut from the earth — worn, carved with the old Fanewick runes for “safe passage.”
+> Wooden markers jut from the earth — worn, carved with the old [[Fanewick]] runes for “safe passage.”
 You pass the remnants of a border post, its roof half-collapsed under vines, the crimson banners of [[Haven]] hanging limp in the damp air.
 > Beyond the post lies [[Wood’s End]], a cluster of homes built among the roots of titanic trees.
 Lanterns hang low, their glow soft and amber, fighting the encroaching fog.

 [[Wood’s End]] serves as the last proper settlement before the deep bogs.
-It’s where Haven patrols thin out and nature begins to reclaim the path.
+It’s where [[Haven]] patrols thin out and nature begins to reclaim the path.
 A few locals still offer trade to travelers — bark-paper charms, preserved bogfruit, and cheap spirits meant to ward off the “root-sickness.”

 You might include a few quick, grounding moments of roleplay here:

 - A child offers to sell a handful of white [[Crimson Lady’s Veil]] blossoms, claiming, *“Red ones grow where the dead don’t rest.”*
-- A weary guard mutters that the swamp ahead “belongs to the ghosts of [[Fanewick]], not Haven.”
+- A weary guard mutters that the swamp ahead “belongs to the ghosts of [[Fanewick]], not [[Haven]].”
 - A distant hum — the sound of the bog wind moving through hollow reeds — gives the sense that the land itself breathes.

 As the players leave [[Wood’s End]], mist thickens, muffling all sound but the creak of the boardwalks and the distant rhythm of dripping water.
 The air grows sweet and strange.